 Intoxicating hemp beverages

-Beverages containing intoxicating cannabinoids — even at federally compliant levels — face significantly more complex distribution requirements.
+Beverages containing intoxicating cannabinoids face significantly more complex distribution requirements.
 Many states have determined that these beverages should be regulated similarly to alcohol, requiring age verification at the point of sale and, in some cases, distribution through licensed alcohol distributors.
-Other states have created entirely new licensing categories specific to hemp-derived products.
-A small number of states have banned intoxicating hemp products outright.
+Other states have created entirely new licensing categories specific to hemp-derived products, and a growing number have banned intoxicating hemp products outright.
+These are also the products squarely in the path of the federal deadline: at typical potencies of 2.5–10 mg per can, they exceed the incoming 0.4 mg per-container cap many times over.

 State-by-state regulatory landscape